edaplayground/eda-playground/docs/login.rst

 Doulos Online Training Customers
 ********************************

-If you have purchased a place on a Doulos online training course and have been sent a username and password, you can enter them in the Username and Password boxes and then can log in by clicking on **Login**.
+If you have purchased a place on some Doulos online training courses (and have been sent link to register on a course on EDA Playground), register on this course by cliking on that link.
 You will then be directed to the main EDA Playground page and you will see your training course listed on the left hand side.
 If you click on that, you will see links to some further instructions and to all the exercises for your training course.

 ***
 FAQ